An Exegetical Commentary

 Perhaps most important is his accomplishments in the religious sphere.
 He erected the Tabernacle on Mt.
 Zion, centralized religion in Jerusalem and established Levitical choirs.
 He wrote many psalms and 73 psalms are specifically ascribed to him.
 He was known as the "sweet psalmist of Israel" (2Sam 23:1).
 Especially important is that he compiled and organized psalms into what we now know as the Book of Psalms (2Chr 29:30).
 David was a true worshipper, a man imbued with the Holy Spirit (1Sam 13:14; 16:13; 2Sam 23:2).

-have been forgiven: Grk. aphiēmi, aor. pass., let go, release, send away.
+have been forgiven: Grk. aphiēmi, aor. pass., 3p-pl., let go, release, send away.
 In the LXX the verb aphiēmi usually renders the Heb. nasa, to release from guilt or punishment (Gen 18:26, BDB 669), or salach, to forgive or pardon (Lev 4:20, BDB 699), but sometimes kipper, to cover or make atonement (Ex 32:30; Isa 22:14 BDB 497).
-Aphiemi and the noun aphesis are not the chief words to convey the concept of forgiveness in the LXX.
-God's grace of forgiveness was experienced in priestly rituals of atonement sacrifices, so that all kinds of terms related to that system are used to express the idea (e.g., washing, cleansing, covering, etc.). and whose sins: pl. of Grk. hamartia may refer to (1) a behavioral action, a misdeed that creates liability, every departure from the way of righteousness; (2) the result of sinning or the condition of being sinful; or (3) an invasive evil power.
+Under the Old Covenant God's grace of forgiveness was experienced in priestly rituals of atonement sacrifices, so that all kinds of terms related to that system are used to express the idea (e.g., washing, cleansing, covering, etc.). and: Grk. kai, conj. of whom: pl. of Grk. hos. sins: pl. of Grk. hamartia may refer to (1) a behavioral action, a misdeed that creates liability, every departure from the way of righteousness; (2) the result of sinning or the condition of being sinful; or (3) an invasive evil power.

 The Blessing of Abraham, 4:9-12